McKellar

 McKellar was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-McKellar's population showed high diversity, with 31.0% born overseas and 27.2% speaking a language other than English at home.
-Christianity was the predominant religion, at 50.9%.
-Buddhism was slightly overrepresented compared to the Australian Capital Territory average (3.6% vs 3.0%).
+McKellar's population showed higher cultural diversity than most local areas, with 31.0% born overseas and 27.2% speaking a language other than English at home.
+Christianity was the predominant religion in McKellar, accounting for 50.9% of its inhabitants.
+Notably, Buddhism had an overrepresentation in McKellar at 3.6%, compared to the Australian Capital Territory average of 3.0%.

 Frequently Asked Questions - Diversity